yanone/loclnotlock/README.md

 loclnotlock
 ===========

-Adds Type Techie spelling to your Mac's user's custom dictionary.
+Adds Type Techie spelling from hosted dictionary files to your Mac's user's local custom dictionary.

+- Remove or adjust dictionary files in the 'dictionaries' folder.
+- Run 'python add.py' from the command line.

+Log out and back in or reboot for changes to take effect.